Login with your member password below to see your content

 But be prepared to climb a few stairs.

-I recommend the B&B Le Principesse The old-style feel, enhanced by the large wrought iron beds, is tempered by the all mod-cons you need.
+I recommend the B&B Le Principesse The old-style feel, enhanced by the large wrought iron beds, is tempered by all the mod cons you need.

 Sermoneta is one of those gorgeously compact architectural gems that quite simply encloses you in antiquity.
 Weathered stone walls tower up on either side of the narrow lanes that wind this way and that, leading to one revelation after another.